-- Carbon emission 30 per cent reduction in transport-generated emissions In 2018, land transport in the Wellington Region was responsible for 1.2 million tonnes of carbon dioxide emissions.
-By 2030, we aim to reduce this to 0.83 million tonnes. - Safety 40 per cent reduction in deaths and serious injuries on our roads In 2019, there were 186 deaths and serious injuries on roads in the Wellington Region.
+- Carbon emission 35 percent reduction in transport-generated emissions In 2018, land transport in the Wellington Region was responsible for 1.2 million tonnes of carbon dioxide emissions.
+By 2030, we aim to reduce this to 0.77 million tonnes. - Safety 40 percent reduction in deaths and serious injuries on our roads In 2019, there were 186 deaths and serious injuries on roads in the Wellington Region.
 By 2030, we want no more than 122.
-This aligns with the national target in the Road to Zero safety strategy. - Mode share 40 per cent increase in active travel and public transport mode share In 2018, 28 per cent of all trips in the Wellington Region were made by public transport and active travel.
-By 2030, we want to increase this to 39 per cent of all trips.
+This aligns with the national target in the Road to Zero safety strategy. - Mode share 40 percent increase in active travel and public transport mode share In 2018, 28 percent of all trips in the Wellington Region were made by public transport and active travel.
+By 2030, we want to increase this to 39 percent of all trips.